Iowa’s Grassley lines up with Trump as Senate’s most senior Republican runs for reelection

 "To think that we had 11 Republicans go along with an extension, headed up by Mitch McConnell," Trump said, eliciting boos from the crowd.

-Asked if he agreed with Trump’s criticism of McConnell, Grassley answered "yes, we Republicans have to stick together.
+Asked if he agreed with Trump’s criticism of McConnell, Grassley answered "I think this that, we Republicans have to stick together.
 We should do everything to unite each other and that’s why we are able to have 50 Republicans standing firm against increasing the national debt and also stand firm in being against the six trillion dollars that the Democrats want to spend that’s feeding the fires of inflation."

 Grassley, who’s 88 years old, announced his reelection bid late last month.
 Trump, in endorsing the senator, played off his age, saying "look at this, he’s young!"